scaleoutsean/eseries-perf-analyzer/FAQ.md

 ### Is EPA 3 still maintained?

 Yes.
+Find those in version branches such as [this one](https://github.com/scaleoutsean/eseries-perf-analyzer/tree/v3.5.5) (released in April 2026).

-Bug reports are accepted and issues will be worked on, although it's really maintenance-free.
+Bug reports are accepted and issues will be worked on, although EPA is really maintenance-free.
 Just update 3rd party dependencies in `./epa/collector/requirements.txt` and rebuild.
 EPA 3 seems to work fine with SANtricity 12, but if anyone notices and reports a bug related to SANtricty 12 differences, it will be fixed.

 ### Why do I need to fill in so many details in Collector's YAML file?